SpeedyG3/Authentication_fromScratch/README.md

 ## Features
 - User Registration: Users can register by providing a unique username and password.
 - User Login: Registered users can log in using their credentials.
-- Session Management: Utilizes express-session for user session management.
+- Session Management: Utilizes session for user session management.
-- Password Hashing: Uses bcrypt to securely hash and store user passwords.
+- Password Hashing: securely hash and store user passwords in database.
-- Protected Routes: Access to certain routes (/secret_Route and /anotherSecret) is restricted to authenticated users.
+- Protected Routes: Access to certain routes (/secret1 and /secret2) is restricted to authenticated users.

 ## Routes
 - /: (Homepage) Displays a welcome message.